Emergency Mental Health Services

 Behavioral Health Assistance

-Mentally Ill Kids in Distress (MIKID) offering support, education, and skills development to families and their children as well as youth and young adults who are experiencing mental health and behavior challenges throughout Arizona and Colorado.
+Mentally Ill Kids in Distress (MIKID): Offers support, education, and skills development to families and their children as well as youth and young adults who are experiencing mental health and behavior challenges throughout Arizona and Colorado.

-Depression and Bipolar Support Alliance Focus is on education, wellness and support resources.
+Depression and Bipolar Support Alliance: Focuses on education, wellness and support resources.

 Community Resources